Support in Every Classroom

 Support from a reading coach/literacy team

-Resource room, Title 1, Tier Interventions, Special educator.
+Resource room, Title 1, Tier Interventions, Special educator

 Parent meeting to review concerns